 - Sprinkle each sheet generously with salt and pepper.

 - Keep an eye on the vegetables as they roast.
-Once or twice during the 30 minutes, take each sheet out and toss the vegetables so they don't stick to the sheet.
+After 10 to 15 minutes, take each sheet out and toss the vegetables so they don't stick to the sheet.
 You may also need to swap the sheets' position so they both cook evenly.

 - While the vegetables are roasting, cut the cherry tomatoes in half.